Social Media Marketing Plan: An 11-Step Template

 Think about it.
 If Seth Godin saw this article and Tweeted it to his 572,000 Twitter Followers what could we expect?

-- An increased awareness of me as an individual and Wishpond as a brand.
+- Increased awareness of me as an individual and Wishpond as a brand.
 The traffic driven to the blog would beget subsequent social shares and comments.

-- An increased trust in me as an individual and Wishpond as a brand.
+- Increased trust in me as an individual and Wishpond as a brand.
 Even if they don’t know me, they trust Seth, and if he trusts me that’s good enough for a huge proportion of his Followers.